aws-amplify/docs/docs/start/getting-started/fragments/android/setup.md

 ### Add Amplify to your application

 Amplify for Android is distributed as an Apache Maven package.
 In this section, you'll add the packages and other required directives to your build configuration.
+Make sure to <strong>apply the plugin</strong> so the Amplify toolchain will be active in your Android Studio project (last line of the next code snippet).

 1. Expand **Gradle Scripts** and open **build.gradle (Project: Todo)**.